Nanyangny/AutoInsuranceFraudDetect/README.md

 Compare performance based on accuracy / precision first

-Select one or two best models to further optimise the learning Use Grid Search CV to search for the best set of parameter
+### Select one or two best models to further optimise the learning

-Research on other grid search methods
+Use Grid Search CV / Random Search CV to search for the best set of parameter

-Evaluation and presentation
+### Evaluation and presentation
 Basic performance metric
 Recall/Precision/ Accuracy/ F1-score
 AUC and ROC curve